 If your cat shows signs of intoxication, please take them to the vet immediately!

-Choose non-toxic alternatives
+Choose non-toxic alternatives for a cat-proof home

 Set up pots with cat grass or catnip for your cat so that it doesn't get tempted to chew at poisonous plants.
 For instance, Kentia palms are a harmless alternative.
 Here are 10 beautiful plants deemed safe for cats (and dogs):